Policy 2302 - Campus Computer Use Policy

 Such inspection or monitoring may be conducted only by authorized personnel for compelling business or security reasons and only with the approval of the President or the following designees:

-for faculty members, the Vice President for Academic Affairs;
+for faculty members, the Provost;

-No one may deliberately attempt to degrade the performance of a computer system or to deprive authorized personnel of resources or access to any university computer system.
+No one may deliberately attempt to degrade the performance of a computer system or to deprive authorized personnel of resources or access to any University computer system.

 Loopholes in computer security systems or knowledge of a special password must not be used to damage computer systems, obtain extra resources, take resources from another user, gain access to systems, or use systems for which proper authorization has not been given.

 Materials protected by copyright are not to be copied from, into, or by using campus computing facilities, except as permitted by law or by contract with the owner of the copyright.
 This means that such materials may only be copied in order to make back-up copies, if permitted by the copyright owner.
 The number of copies and distribution of the copies may not be done in such a way that the number of simultaneous users in a department exceeds the number of original copies purchased by that department.
-Materials would include, but not be limited to software, audio, image, video, and test data.
+Materials would include, but not be limited to, software, audio, image, video, and test data.

 An individual’s computer use privileges may be suspended immediately upon the discovery of a possible violation of these policies.
-Such suspected violations will be confidentially reported to the appropriate faculty, supervisors, department heads, Computing Center staff, and Vice Presidents.
+Such suspected violations will be confidentially reported to the appropriate faculty, supervisors, department heads, Computing Center staff, and Vice Presidents/Provost.

 The appropriate administrative staff or supervising department head will judge an offense as either major or minor.
 A first minor offense will normally be dealt with by the Computing Center administrative staff or supervising department head after consultation with the instructor or administrator requesting the account.
 Additional offenses will be regarded as major offenses.
-Appeals relating to minor offenses may be made to the supervising Vice Presidents.
-Major offenses will be dealt with by the supervising Vice Presidents.
+Appeals relating to minor offenses may be made to the supervising Vice Presidents/Provost.
+Major offenses will be dealt with by the supervising Vice Presidents/Provost.

-Violations of the policies will be dealt with in the same manner as violations of other university policies and may result in disciplinary review.
+Violations of the policies will be dealt with in the same manner as violations of other University policies and may result in disciplinary review.
 In such a review, the full range of disciplinary sanctions is available including the loss of computer use privileges, dismissal from the University, and legal action.